nodejs/security-wg/processes/security_annoucement_process.md

 The process is as follows:

-* Security vulnerabilties are initial discussed/reviewed in the private security repository.
+* Security vulnerabilties are initially discussed/reviewed in the private security repository.

 * Once we are ready to release an anouncement of an upcoming fix for the